 Fruits and Vegetables

 Use the color of fruits and vegetables to your advantage and play with fun shapes if that works in your family.
-At home, offer an assortment of veggies and consider serving them in a dish your kid loves.
-Or, serve veggies or a salad as an appetizer, before dishing out the entree.
+At home, offer an assortment of vegetables and consider serving them in a dish your kid loves.
+Or, serve vegetables such as carrots, jicama and bell peppers or a salad as an appetizer, before dishing out the entree.
 Don't forget to model healthy habits by also eating a variety of fruits and vegetables daily.

 Whole grains contribute fiber to the diet and also provide iron, B vitamins and other important nutrients kids need.
 To get your kids to eat more whole grains, serve more.
-If they're hesitant, start slow and mix it up — add options such as whole-wheat bread, pasta and brown rice to what they're used to eating.
+If they're hesitant, start slow and mix it up — add options such as whole-wheat breads like pita or roti, oats, pasta and brown rice to what they're used to eating.
 If your child cannot eat gluten, try a gluten-free whole-grain option such as quinoa, brown rice or millet.

 Fat is an important source of calories that support infants' and toddlers' growth and should not be restricted.
 Two fatty acids — linoleic and alpha-linolenic acid — are essential for your child's growth and brain development.
-Our bodies don't make these acids, so we must get them from food.
+Our bodies don't make these fats, so we must get them from food.
 Kids also need some fat from food to help their bodies absorb vitamins A, D, E and K. Healthy sources of fat include avocado, nut butter, olives, olive oil and canola oil.
-Whole eggs and dairy products are other kid-friendly sources of dietary fat.
+Seafood is another kid-friendly sources of dietary fat.

 And a Drink on the Side

 Get kids used to making water their main beverage by serving it at each meal.
 Or, try other healthy choices such as fat-free or low-fat milk, or an unsweetened non-dairy beverage.
 Limit sugary beverages and fruit juice, and, for older kids who want a bubbly beverage, offer seltzer water instead of soda.